GoogleCloudPlatform/python-docs-samples/tasks/README.md

 ```

 Then the queue ID, as specified at queue creation time.
 Queue IDs already
-created can be listed with `gcloud beta tasks queues list`.
+created can be listed with `gcloud tasks queues list`.

 ```
 export QUEUE_ID=my-queue
 ```

 And finally the location ID, which can be discovered with
-`gcloud beta tasks queues describe my-queue`, with the location embedded in
+`gcloud tasks queues describe my-queue`, with the location embedded in
 the "name" value (for instance, if the name is
 "projects/my-project/locations/us-central1/queues/my-queue", then the
 location is "us-central1").